rhampt/balena-health/README.md

 This solution allows you to monitor real-time and historical heart rate data while working.
 It will continually measure and display your heart rate on the locally connected screen.
 The wireless heart rate sensor communicates real-time to a Raspberry Pi via Bluetooth.
 An InfluxDB time series database is kept on the device and your historical heart rate data is presented by grafana at a private URL.
 This will help you spot trends and determine if this method of reducing stress actually works.

-Your desktop RPi application will update the attached E-Ink display every 30 seconds or so (configurable) with your latest heart rate.
-You will also have a connected traffic light LED to indicate the status of your heart rate zone (red=bad, yellow=warning, green=good; also configurable points).
-During periods of increased stress your yellow or green light would turn red, indicating you should take some deep breaths to slow your heart rate.
-The red-light deep breaths may end up causing fewer periods of stress.
+Your desktop RPi application will update the attached E-Ink display every 10 seconds (configurable) with your latest heart rate.
+If your heart rate reaches a configurable threshold, a sunset image will show on the E-Ink display, reminding you to take some deep breaths.
+This reminder to breathe will hopefully lower your heart rate and reduce your stress levels.

 ## Setup and Configuration